chicojunior/chicojunior/README.md

 I have 8 years of experience as a Front-end Developer.
 I specialize in crafting user-friendly and responsive web interfaces using Angular and TypeScript.

-🌍  I'm from Fortaleza/BR, currently based in Porto/PT.
+🌍  I'm from Fortaleza/BR, based in Porto/PT.

-🖥️  See my portfolio at [chicojunior.github.io](http://chicojunior.github.io/)
+🖥️  See my portfolio at [chicojunior.com](http://chicojunior.github.io/).

-✉️  You can contact me at [fdovalejr@gmail.com](mailto:fdovalejr@gmail.com)
+✉️  You can contact me at [fdovalejr@gmail.com](mailto:fdovalejr@gmail.com).

-🚀  I'm currently working at [Mozantech](http://mozantech.com)
+🚀  I'm currently working at [Mozantech](http://mozantech.com).

-🧠  I'm learning React, Node and Go
+🧠  I'm learning React, Node, and Go.

-💬 Ask me about HTML, CSS, Javascript, and Angular
+💬 Ask me about HTML, CSS, Javascript, and Angular.

-⚡ Fun fact: I'm always creating soundtracks for everything (in my head or not)
+⚡ Other than work I like to talk about music, video games, RPGs, and motorsports.

 <a href="https://www.github.com/chicojunior" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/chicojunior?logo=github&style=for-the-badge&color=facc15&labelColor=1c1917" /></a><a href="https://www.x.com/chicovjr" target="_blank" rel="noreferrer"><img